mwouts/jupytext/README.md

 ## Paired notebooks

-If you want to preserve inputs and outputs, while being able to edit the text format, then add an `jupytext_formats` entry to the notebook metadata, in Jupyter, as follows:
+If you want to preserve inputs and outputs, while being able to edit the text format, then add a `jupytext_formats` entry to the notebook metadata, in Jupyter, as follows:
 ```
 {
   "kernelspec": {